Unity-Technologies/ml-agents/docs/Training-PPO.md

 It is essentially equivalent to running [behavioral cloning](Training-Behavioral-Cloning.md) in-line with PPO.

-To use pretraining, add a `pretraining` section to the trainer_config.
+To use behavioral_cloning, add a `behavioral_cloning` section to the trainer_config.
 For instance:

 ```
-    pretraining:
+    behavioral_cloning:
         demo_path: ./demos/ExpertPyramid.demo
         strength: 0.5
         steps: 10000
 ```

-Below are the available hyperparameters for pretraining.
+Below are the available hyperparameters for behavioral_cloning.

 ### Strength